Publications

 AAAI 2007.

-that exploits the strengths of each?
+Given several different heuristics for some difficult problem, each of which may take advantage of different instance features, can you construct a single solver that exploits the strengths of each?
 We investigate this problem, and present black-box techniques for learning how to interleave the execution of multiple heuristics in order to improve average-case running time when given a sequence of problems to solve.

 -

-Restart Schedules for Ensembles of Problem Instances
+Restart Schedules for Ensembles of Problem Instances.

 With Matthew Streeter and Stephen F. Smith.